 - Practise self-care; and

-- Get more information about the community support resources available.
+- Gain awareness of the community support resources available.